mayur-j29/IB-MYP-Community-Project-2025/README.md

 This project was developped by me for a community advocacy project based on an environmental issue.
 I chose the improper disposal of electronic waste, and ways we can decrease the percentage of it.
 I have used HTML, CSS, JavaScript and Node for the AI chat segment.
 While I have integrated AI (ChatGPT) within this project, it will not work on public view.
+The Node Modules used have not been added as there are many files.
+JSON files have been included